500Foods/WelcomeToTroodon/configs/probe.md

 The TAP probe uses the nozzle directly, so the x_offset and y_offset are both set to zero.

-***NOTE: Setting z_offset as suggested in the documentation seems to set it globally, meaning that it changes the z_offset for your printer which is absolutely not what is intended, So this value is deliberately not included here.
+***NOTE: Setting z_offset as suggested in the documentation seems to set it globally, meaning that it changes the z_offset for your printer.
+Which is absolutely not what is intended.
+So this value is deliberately not included here.
 I've got a wonderfully engraved first layer in a glass bed as a testament to this.***
 ```
 #####################################################################
 # Voron TAP config (probe IS the nozzle)